CodeLeom/CodeLeom/README.md

 ### Give Back

 I love open source and community.
 I am not yet a heavy contributor to any open-source projects, but I really like the boyscout rule.
 I contribute to things as I come across issues that I think other people might struggle with.
 This may be things that are overlooked by someone who is deep into the project.
-I 💕 a good onboarding documentation with good example.
+I love💕 good onboarding documentation with good example.
 Hence, anytime I found one lacking, I contribute to improve it.

 ---